merks/p2repo-sbom/docs/ide-guide.md

 ![](assets/ide-render-index.png)

-This can optionall be automatically opeened by the [New SBOM Wizard](#new-sbom-wizard).
+This can optionally be automatically opened by the [New SBOM Wizard](#new-sbom-wizard).
 At any later point in time,
  you can use the context menu's `Open With → Renderer` to open the integrated SBOM renderer.